01boulanouar/Gator/README.md

 # Gator CLI

-Gator is a command-line RSS feed aggregator.
+gator is a command-line RSS feed aggregator.

 ## Prerequisites